oliviermanette/sentinelui/README.md

 -   `gulp css` compiles SCSS files into CSS and minifies the compiled CSS
 -   `gulp js` minifies the themes JS file
 -   `gulp vendor` copies dependencies from node_modules to the vendor directory

+You can view the `gulpfile.js` to see which tasks are included with the dev environment.

 ### Config